rcverse/Another-Noun-Phrase-Extractor/structure_patterns.md

 2. Resolving Conflicts Between Different Clause Types

 ### Implementation for Conflict Resolution
 We apply validation rules to remove inconsistent or implausible combinations of structures detected in a noun phrase.
-If no structures are detected, we assign the label "others" to avoid empty returns.
+If no structures are detected, we assign the label `others` to avoid empty returns.

 ---